 Protecting Wealth with a Prenuptial Agreement

-Depending on the couple’s unique circumstances, this assessment may or may not include putting together a prenuptial agreement, which can help preserve the couple’s relationship while also protecting each individual financially.
-For those couples who are considering this type of agreement, it is important to enlist the help of a family lawyer to ensure there are not grey areas or loopholes that would make the prenuptial agreement unclear or unenforceable should the couple divorce.
+Depending on the couple’s unique circumstances, this assessment may or may not include putting together a prenuptial agreement, (also called a premarital agreement in some states), which can help preserve the couple’s relationship while also protecting each individual financially.
+For those couples who are considering this type of agreement, it is important to enlist the help of a family lawyer to ensure there are not gray areas or loopholes that would make the prenuptial agreement unclear or unenforceable should the couple divorce.